-The Audit Committee (the "Committee") of the Board of Directors (the "Board") of Medical Transcription Billing, Corp. a Delaware corporation (the "Company") is appointed by the Board to assist the Board to discharge its responsibilities relating to:
+The Audit Committee (the "Committee") of the Board of Directors (the "Board") of MTBC, Inc. a Delaware corporation (the "Company") is appointed by the Board to assist the Board to discharge its responsibilities relating to:

 (a) Oversight of the Company's accounting and financial reporting processes, internal control over financial reporting and the audit of the Company's financial statements;